Swimming: Joint-friendly and Good for Your Heart

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Swimming was also found to be well tolerated by people in cardiac rehabilitation and recovering from heart failure or artery disease.
+Dr. Van Iterson says swimming can be well-tolerated by people in and recovering from heart failure or coronary artery disease.

-“Swimming uses multiple body parts with more emphasis on the upper body,” Mr. Crawford says.
+“Swimming uses multiple body parts with more emphasis on the upper body,” Dr. Van Iterson says.
 He adds that open heart surgery patients should not use the pool until all surgical incisions are well healed.

-“Even if you’re just a little bit more active,” he says, “it all helps your heart.”
+“Even if you’re just a little bit more active,” Dr. Van Iterson says, “it all helps your heart.”